Pronouncing Orthography

-In 1864, Pronouncing Orthography was released as a simplified version of traditional English orthography to help children learn to read more quickly and easily; it became widely adopted by the United States public school system and incorporated into most basal reading schemes of the time.
+Pronouncing Orthography was an English spelling reform first published in 1864 by Edwin Leigh as a way to help children learn to read more quickly and easily.
 It aimed to improve literacy education by eliminating the irregularities of conventional English orthography and adhering to the alphabetic principle, wherein every letter represented a specific sound.
 This allowed children to read words by combining elementary sounds using phonics.